Public Relations (PR) Associate Salary

 - Develop a strong social media presence and manage all internet marketing efforts.

 - Maintain positive working relationship with media members.

 - Write and distribute press releases and other articles about the company.

 Common Career Paths for Public Relations (PR) Associate

 Popular Skills for Public Relations (PR) Associate

-Public Relations Associates report a narrow range of specific skills.
-Most notably, skills in Strategic Planning, Marketing Communications, Media / Public Relations, and Social Media Marketing are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Press Releases and Social Media Marketing.
-Those educated in Media / Public Relations tend to be well versed in Social Media Marketing.
+Public Relations Associates report using a wide range of professional skills.
+Most notably, skills in Strategic Planning, Marketing Communications, Media / Public Relations, and Press Releases are correlated to pay that is above average.
+Skills that pay less than market rate include Social Media Marketing and Press Releases.
+Those familiar with Media / Public Relations also tend to know Social Media Marketing.

 Pay Difference by Location

 Surpassing the national average by 15 percent, Public Relations Associates in Los Angeles receive some of the highest pay in the country.
 Public Relations Associates will also find cushy salaries in San Francisco (+12 percent), New York (+11 percent), Denver (+11 percent), and Washington (+10 percent).
 Compared to the national average, Dallas Public Relations Associates have considerably lower salaries, 24 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
 Two other places where employers offer below-median salaries are Cleveland (24 percent less) and Philadelphia (23 percent less).